 Address: Oudekerksplein 23

-It the same De Wallen neighbourhod (more well known today as the Red Light District), the oldest church in Amsterdam is located.
-It was a very important place for Rembrandt, too.
+It the same De Wallen neighbourhood (more well known today as the Red Light District), the oldest church in Amsterdam is located.
+It was a significant place for Rembrandt, too.
 All of his children were christened here.
 However, his wife Saskia, who died when she was only 30 years old, was buried there, as well.
 You can see her grave in the church, but also a small exhibition dedicated to Rembrandt.